PaddlePaddle/Paddle/benchmark/cluster/network/README.md

 **Notice: GRPC client consume more than 10GB memory in this test when buffer size >= 4MB.
 And it seems that GRPC creates many threads background.**

-### Conclution:
-We can start more pserver process to get more fast train speed.

 ## ib\_read\_bw
 ## MPI